maxmuellerecon/Causal-Machine-Learning/README.md

 - Causal Inference for the Brave and True (Matheus Facure Alves, 2022)
 - Causal Analysis (Martin Huber, 2023)

-It also relies heavily on the following papers:
+It also relies on the following papers:
 - Chernozhukov, Victor, Denis Chetverikov, Mert Demirer, Esther Duflo, Christian Hansen, and Whitney Newey.
 2017.
 "Double/Debiased/Neyman Machine Learning of Treatment Effects."
 American Economic Review, 107 (5): 261-65.
 - Susan Athey, Guido W. Imbens.
 August 2019.
 "Machine Learning Methods That Economists Should Know About" Annual Review of Economics  Vol. 11 Pages 685–725